 Studies of customer behavior suggest referred prospects are most likely to buy.
 They’re even easier to sell to then repeat customers.
 I know it sounds counter intuitive, but it does make sense when you think about it.

 When you receive a referral from a source you trust, you transfer your trust of the source to the referred company.
 The referred company starts to build trust on top of the trust you already transferred to them.
 So, wouldn’t it be nice to get referrals?

-Giving referrals is a great way to get referrals.
+If you’re wondering how to get referrals, consider giving them.
 People talk about referrals and who made them.

 But there are other things you should do to get more referrals yourself.

 First step is to ask for it.
 Tell your customers you expect them to refer you to their friends and colleagues.
 You can mention it even before delivering anything.
 It creates an expectation that you’re great and they’ll want to refer you.

 Next you need to give tools for referring you.
 Twitter, Facebook, LinkedIn, and social bookmarking sites have buttons you can use.
 There are other ways to give referrals, but the buttons require the least work.

 Reward those who refer you.
 Other than affiliate programs, referring you may not have any obvious benefits to them (unless they’ve read this article).

 You can reward people with small gifts.
 Anything from e-books to discounts and sample products will make it worth their effort.
 At least send an email where you thank them.